PatrickMaier/HdpH/ReadMe.txt

 The directory TEST/HdpH contains a few simple demonstrators.
-To run these, set the environment variable LD_LIBRARY_PATH (controling linker behaviour) to "MP:/path/to/MPI/libraries" where "/path/to/MPI/libraries" is the path to the dynamic libraries of the MPI installation used when building HdpH.
+To run these, set the environment variable LD_LIBRARY_PATH (controling linker behaviour) to "MP".
+(Or to "MP:/path/to/MPI/libraries" if the linker does not know where the MPI libs are.)
 Eg. in bash, I type

-$> export LD_LIBRARY_PATH=MP:/usr/lib64/mpich2/lib
+$> export LD_LIBRARY_PATH=MP

 Then, in the HdpH root directory, invoke the executable via mpiexec.
-For instance, to compute the value of the Fibonacci function at 45 (with a sequential threshold of 30 and a shared-memory threshold of 35) on 3 nodes, each with 4 cores, type
+For instance, to compute the value of the Fibonacci function at 45 (with a sequential threshold of 30 and a shared-memory threshold of 35) on 3 nodes, each with 4 cores, I type

 $> time mpiexec -n 3 TEST/HdpH/fib -scheds=4 -d1 v2 45 30 35 +RTS -N4